Māori ancestors possessed a wealth of astronomical knowledge that they referred to as tātai arorangi.

 Both observation and investigation are scientific skills that are vital to understanding the world around us.
 Throughout this article, you can see how, over time, Māori have utilised both these skills to develop an indepth understanding of the Earth’s astronomical systems in order to successfully navigate, grow kai and calculate time.

-Learn more about the SMART group at their official website.
+Learn more about the SMART group at their official website, Society of Maori Astronomy Research and Traditions.